Buda Castle is the centerpiece of Budapest Castle District and has historical monuments, Museums, and stunning views all around.

 Buda Castle tours

-Some tourists spend the whole day at the Castle Hill exploring the various attractions while some others visit for an hour, as part of their Budapest City tour.
+Some tourists spend the whole day at Castle Hill exploring the various attractions, while others visit for an hour as part of their Budapest City tour.

-Some prefer a walking tour, while others opt to go around in the official Buda Castle Electric Hop-on Hop-off bus.
+Some prefer a walking tour, while others go around in the official Buda Castle Electric Hop-on Hop-off bus

 We list below the most popular Buda Castle tours –